Ahmed-Sheref/FCAI-Tasks/README.md

 g++ -std=c++11 -o Task2 main.cpp
 ./Task2
 🎮 Task 3 – Object-Oriented Game
-📁 Folder: A1_T3_NULL_20230542
+Folder: A1_T3_NULL_20230542

-🧱 OOP Features
+Features
-✅ Class-based structure with inheritance
+Clean, class-based structure with inheritance.

-✅ Abstraction & Polymorphism

-✅ Clean encapsulated logic
+Implements abstraction and polymorphism principles.

+Well-encapsulated game logic.

-🚀 How to Compile & Run
+Compile & Run
 bash
 Copy
 Edit
 cd A1_T3_NULL_20230542
 g++ -std=c++11 -o Task3 main.cpp
 ./Task3
-# Word Frequency Counter
+Word Frequency Counter

-## Overview
+Overview

-This C++ program reads a text file and calculates the frequency of each unique word in the file.
-It processes the text by removing punctuation, converting words to lowercase for case-insensitive comparison, and ignoring numeric strings (words that consist only of digits).
-The results are displayed in a neatly formatted table showing each word alongside its frequency count.
+This C++ program reads a text file and calculates the frequency of each unique word.
+It processes the text by removing punctuation, converting words to lowercase (case-insensitive counting), and ignoring numeric-only strings.
+The results are displayed in a clean table format.

----

-## Features
+Features

-- Prompts the user to enter the filename of the text file to analyze.
+Prompts user for the filename to analyze.

-- Opens and reads the file word by word.
-- Cleans each word by:
-  - Removing punctuation characters.
+Reads the file word-by-word, cleaning and normalizing the input.

+Removes punctuation characters from words.

-  - Converting all letters to lowercase to ensure case-insensitive counting.
+Converts all words to lowercase for case-insensitive frequency counting.

-- Ignores words that contain only numbers (e.g., "12345").
+Ignores words composed entirely of digits.

-- Uses a `map<string, int>` to count and store the frequency of each word.
+Uses std::map<std::string, int> to count frequencies of unique words.

-- Dynamically adjusts the output table width according to the longest word found.
+Dynamically adjusts the output table width to fit the longest word.

-- Displays a formatted table of words and their corresponding frequencies.
+Displays a formatted table showing each word and its frequency count.

- Modular, clean code with comments

- Working executables (tested)
+Additional Notes
+The code is modular and clean for easy maintenance.

+The program has been tested and produces working executables.

- Submitted before deadline
+Submitted before the deadline.